yuyuxu/auction-war-solo/src/note.md

 - [ ] Embedded game app is still messy.
 Need a ManagerView as mediator to control rendering from both web page and game scene.

-- [ ] Performance of the code. https://www.mnot.net/cache_docs/.
+- [ ] Performance of the code and game code. https://www.mnot.net/cache_docs/.

 - [ ] Fixing human vs human app and integrate with solo app.